 In most cases, the RAND function will generate decimal numbers.
 If you want to generate integer values then you need to use the INT function.

 The INT function returns the integer part of a decimal number by rounding it down to the integer.
-To know more about the function visit this INT article.

 We will use a nested formula of INT and RAND combination.